thirtybees/docs/thirtybees/developers-guide/api-classes.md

 <hr />
 ### Class: TreeToolbarSearchCategoriesCore

-> 2007-2016 PrestaShop Thirty Bees is an extension to the PrestaShop e-commerce software developed by PrestaShop SA Copyright (C) 2017 Thirty Bees NOTICE OF LICENSE This source file is subject to the Open Software License (OSL 3.0) that is bundled with this package in the file LICENSE.txt.
+> 2007-2016 PrestaShop thirty bees is an extension to the PrestaShop e-commerce software developed by PrestaShop SA Copyright (C) 2017 thirty bees NOTICE OF LICENSE This source file is subject to the Open Software License (OSL 3.0) that is bundled with this package in the file LICENSE.txt.
 It is also available through the world-wide-web at this URL: http://opensource.org/licenses/osl-3.0.php If you did not receive a copy of the license and are unable to obtain it through the world-wide-web, please send an email to license@thirtybees.com so we can send you a copy immediately.
 DISCLAIMER Do not edit or add to this file if you wish to upgrade PrestaShop to newer versions in the future.
 If you wish to customize PrestaShop for your needs please refer to https://www.thirtybees.com for more information.

 | Visibility | Function |
 |:-----------|:---------|